Allosaurus: A. jimmadseni and A. anax

-A. maximus was a new combination by David K. Smith for Chure's Saurophaganax maximus, a taxon created by Chure in 1995 for giant allosaurid remains from the Morrison of Oklahoma.
+In 1995, Chure created the taxon Saurophaganax maximus for giant allosaurid remains from western Oklahoma.
 These remains had been known as Saurophagus, but that name was already in use, leading Chure to propose a substitute.
 Smith, in his 1998 analysis of variation, concluded that S. maximus was not different enough from Allosaurus to be a separate genus, but did warrant its own species, A. maximus.
 This reassignment was rejected in a review of basal tetanurans.
+A 2024 reassessment by Andy Danison and colleagues suggested that the Saurophaganax specimen is a chimera that combines the bones of Allosaurus with those of a sauropod.
+The holotype of Saurophaganax itself, a neural arch, cannot be confidently be assigned to a theropod, making it a nomen dubium.
+The Allosaurus bones, however, were found to be distinct enough to warrant a new species of Allosaurus, A. anax.
+The name anax is Greek for 'king', and also alludes to the name change from Saurophagus to Saurophaganax.